Do I qualify for a Special Enrollment Period?

 If you’re looking for health coverage and Open Enrollment is closed, you’ll have to wait for the next Open Enrollment period.
 However, people who have had certain life changes may be eligible for health coverage through a Special Enrollment Period.

 Those who have had a Qualifying Life Event (QLE) can enroll for health insurance through a Special Enrollment Period before or after open enrollment.
 See if you qualify.

 What is a Special Enrollment Period?

-To enroll in a health insurance plan during a Special Enrollment Period, you must have had a QLE — and you must document it within 30 days.
-You have 60 days from the qualifying event to enroll, so be sure to move quickly.
+To enroll in a health insurance plan during a Special Enrollment Period, you must have had a Qualifying Life Event (QLE) — and you must document it within 30 days.
+You have 60 days from the qualifying event to enroll, so be sure to move quickly and shop now.

 If you’re not sure if you qualify, call us at 800-223-1282.
 We can help.